-Baud, Challis, and Burleigh played for the Army team which included many top footballers, but many were not fully "football" fit.
+Alf Baud, George Challis, and Herb Burleigh played for the Army team which included many top footballers, but many were not fully "football" fit.

 So the Blues went easy on their opponents allowing them to hold a handy 17 point lead at half time.
 Towards the end of the third quarter Carlton put the foot down and rammed on six goals in nine minutes to lead by 22 points at the last break.
 The final term was fairly even with the 1915 Premiers running out 22 point winners.

 Half backs; Leehane, Dick, Brown

 Centres; Robinson, McGregor (Capt.), Keily

 Half forwards; Valentine, Fisher, Shortill

 Forwards; Hammond, Gardiner, Howie